dxfoso/velvet/README.md

 If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:

-- Email: privacy@velvetleaf.com
+- Email: dxfusa@gmail.com
-- Address: Velvet Leaf Company, Germany 23224 Frankfurt worms strasse 1
+- Address: Company, Germany 23224 Frankfurt worms strasse 1

 Thank you for using Velvet Leaf Company’s services!